rhyek/nestjs-practical-example/article/article-1.md

 });
 ```

 So here we can see that, similar to what we did earlier, we are mocking the dependencies of our SUT.
 For `TodoController` we have only one dependency we're interested in mocking.
-The interesting bit here is you could easily just mock `TodoRepository` again and provide that and use the real `TodoService`.
-We'd then have `TodoRepository (mock)` -> `TodoService (real)` -> `TodoController (System Under Test)` all automatically injected by NestJS.
-Mocks are usually reserved for dependencies that are external to our project's scope, things that require network or file IO, etc, anything that makes it harder to implement our tests.
+The interesting bit here is you could easily just mock `TodoRepository` again and provide that and use the real `TodoService` which would paint a closer picture for a real world scenario.
+We'd have `TodoRepository (mock)` -> `TodoService (real)` -> `TodoController (System Under Test)` all automatically injected by NestJS.
+Mocks are usually reserved for dependencies that are external to our project's scope, things that require network or file IO, etc, anything that makes it harder to implement our tests. `TodoService` does not fit that description well.

 Another common approach, and the one being shown here, is to just mock anything in our project's scope that is external to our System Under Test.